Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-yubihsm-auth/yubihsm-auth-overview.md

 The two keys stored in each YubiHSM Auth credential are:

-- ENC: used for deriving keys for command and response encryption
+- ENC: an AES-128 key used for deriving keys for command and response encryption, as specified in SCP03.
-- MAC: used for deriving keys for command and response authentication
+- MAC: an AES-128 key used for deriving keys for command and response authentication, as specified in SCP03.

 These keys cannot be accessed directly, but you can retrieve session-specific keys (which are calculated using the ENC and MAC keys).
 The session-specific keys can then used to set up a secure connection with a YubiHSM 2 device.
 See the section on [YubiHSM 2 secure channel](#yubihsm-2-secure-channel) for more information.